The pupil premium is a government initiative that targets extra money at pupils from deprived backgrounds.

 Throughout the year, there is a cycle of pupil progress meetings between phase leaders and class teachers.
 During these meetings, there is a discussion about the progress and attainment of each child receiving Pupil Premium.
 The effectiveness of the interventions funded by Pupil Premium is looked at in detail and actions are drawn up to help accelerate progress.

-This cycle ensures that children receiving Pupil Premium are carefully monitored so that the funding can be effective.
+This cycle ensures that children receiving Pupil Premium are carefully monitored so that the funding is used effectively.